philiosi/kisti-pal/docs/crystfel_htcondor.rst

 **case 3 : Use your own file**

 Copy your own data sets to the location below:

    - copyFile location : /pal/{your_path}/{your_directory}/hdf5

-  Please refer to the directory structure in the section "1.2.
+*Note* : Please refer to the directory structure in the section "1.2.
 Preparing analysis data".

 2.2 Generating CXI file list